LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-properties.md

 ﻿# Certificate properties

-When you call the function `listCertificates()`, your callback receives an array of the available certificates on the user's machine.
-Each item on that array is an object of type [CertificateModel](https://docs.lacunasoftware.com/en-us/content/typedocs/web-pki/interfaces/_lacuna_web_pki_d_.certificatemodel.html) on which there several properties with information about the certificate:
+When you call the function `listCertificates()`, your callback receives an array with the available certificates on the user's machine.
+Each item on that array is an object of type [CertificateModel](https://docs.lacunasoftware.com/en-us/content/typedocs/web-pki/interfaces/_lacuna_web_pki_d_.certificatemodel.html) having several properties with information about the certificate:

 ```javascript
 pki.listCertificates().success(function (certs) {